 La Table Alziari

 Sit on the restaurant's outdoor terrace and order cod with potatoes, olives and tomatoes or lamb stew just like grandmother used to make.
-Revered by locals as an immovable institution in a dangerously changing world, La Table Alziari is run by the grandson of the olive oil family (you can buy their famous oils at the shop, 14 rue Saint Francois de Paule).
+Revered by locals as an immovable institution in a dangerously changing world, La Table Alziari is run by the grandson of the olive oil family.
+Don't leave without purchasing one of their famous oils at the nearby shop.

 La Cantine de Lulu

 For a truly local experience, head away from the hustle and bustle of the Old Town and into the one-time student quarter north of Place Masséna to La Cantine de Lulu.
 At the intimate bistro, you'll find homemade cuisine as authentic as grandma would make.
 This is your chance to sample a smorgasbord of specialties from salads niçoise to fried zucchini flower beignets and warm daube braised beef stew.